 The size of your lure is governed by the depth of the water and your required casting distance.
 Large lures go far and deep, smaller lures go not so far and no so deep!

 Be sure to cast the line slightly up and across the river or upstream.
 Don’t wind a spinner directly upstream.
 You can gently lift the lure un and surf it back to you as it passes perpendicular to you in the river.
 This will stop a birds nest developing as you cast your twisted and tangled line across the river.

-I generally keep a small spinning rod in my backpack whenever I am out and use it in situations like this.
+I generally keep a collapsible fishing pole for backpacking whenever I am out and use it in situations like this.

 Where are Do Trout Sit In The Rain?